MontiCore/cd4analysis/src/main/grammars/de/monticore/cd/cd4analysis.md

 We provide two versions of UML class diagrams:
 - **CD4Analysis**: is for the modelling of data structures with classes, attributes, associations, enumerations
-- **CD4Code**: is extension including methods and constructors
+- **CD4Code**: is an extension including methods and constructors

 # CD4Analysis

-The main pupose of this language is the modeling of data structure, which typically emerges as result of requirements elicitation activities.
+The main purpose of this language is the modeling of data structure, which typically emerges as result of requirements elicitation activities.

 The main grammar file is [`CD4Analysis`][CD4AGrammar].